renanc1332/SiglusTranslationToolkit/README.md

 # STT(Siglus Translation Toolkit) 1.0 rev.A

-STT(Siglus Translation Toolkit) : A toolkit for translation the Siglus engine.
+STT(Siglus Translation Toolkit) : A Toolkit for translation the Siglus engine.
 <br/>
 # References
 I have referenced some other source repositories.